-- Make complete left and right turns until the steer stops make contact. - 3.
-Turn the ignition switch to the OFF position.
+- Make complete left and right turns until the hydraulic system reaches relief pressure. - 3.
+Turn the auxiliary steering switch and the ignition switch to the OFF positions.

 IMPORTANT NOTE: The auxiliary steering system is powered by the machine's batteries.
 DO NOT operate the system for longer than two minutes to prevent excessive battery drain and damage to the electrical system.